spdk/spdk/README.md

     sudo pkg install gmake cunit openssl

 Additionally, [DPDK](http://dpdk.org/doc/quick-start) is required.
-The SPDK repository includes a suitable version of DPDK as a submodule.
-Newer versions of git will automatically fetch the DPDK submodule.
-Older versions of git may
+The SPDK repository includes a suitable version of DPDK as a submodule:
-require:

-    1) git submodule init
-    2) git submodule update
+    git submodule update --init

 Building
 ========

-Once the prerequisites are installed, building follows the common configure and make pattern.
-If you followed the instructions above for building DPDK:
+Once the prerequisites are installed, building follows the common configure and make pattern (note: this will build the DPDK submodule as well).

 Linux:

-    ./configure --with-dpdk=./dpdk/x86_64-native-linuxapp-gcc
+    ./configure
     make

 FreeBSD:

-    ./configure --with-dpdk=./dpdk/x86_64-native-bsdapp-clang
+    ./configure
     gmake

 Vagrant